 One of the most annoying problems you can face with your PC is crashing whether it occurs frequently or occasionally.
-There can be various issues both software or hardware that can cause your PC to Crash.
+There can be various issues both software and hardware that can cause your PC to Crash.
 You should also know that the problems of PC Crashing can only be identified by careful observation and keen understanding of your PC components, OS, and installed software.
-Also, the computer crash can be different for different sets of errors, e.g. the crash can occur following a BSOD (Blue Screen of Death) or by a black screen or simply a hard shutdown without any warning or error message.
-Sometimes, identifying the exact or root cause of PC Crash can become a tedious and frustrating task because everything in your PC looks alright to you from inside and outside.
-So, to help on this, I am going to list all the major causes of PC Crash along with their fixes so that it becomes easy for you to find out the exact problem that is causing your PC to crash.
+Also, the computer crash can be different for different sets of errors, e.g. the crash can occur following a BSOD (Blue Screen of Death) or by a black screen, or simply a hard shutdown without any warning or error message.
+Sometimes, identifying the exact or root cause of PC Crash can become a tedious and frustrating task because everything in your PC looks alright to you from the inside and outside.
+So, to help with this, I am going to list all the major causes of PC Crash along with their fixes so that it becomes easy for you to find out the exact problem that is causing your PC to crash.

 PC Crashing Causes & Solutions